 In St. Maarten they operate on a 110V/50Hz system.
 Plugs are the same as in the US, flat with two or three prongs.
 The French side uses 220V/60Hz and type E, French style plugs.

 -What to Eat:

-Travelers to St. Martin/St. Maarten will enjoy a gastronomy influenced by diverse cultures, which is just what characterizes some of the plates of this Caribbean island.
+Travelers to things to do in St. Maarten will enjoy a gastronomy influenced by diverse cultures, which is just what characterizes some of the plates of this Caribbean island.
 There’s quite a bit of coconut found in most recipes, for example.
 These are the recommended dishes not to miss: Callaloo, a vegetable soup with coconut milk; Keshi Yena, a main dish made of cheese stuffed with meat previously baked and seasoned; Coconut Pudding, a most excellent dessert, like a flan usually made with coconut, mango or banana.
 Guavaberry, a traditional liquor made of aged rum and sugar cane with the small, hard to grow guavaberry, is the national drink on both sides.
 Phillipsburg Crepes, whose main ingredient is pumpkin, Butter Cookies, made on the island since colonial times are specialties on the Dutch side.
 Grand Case, a town on the French side, is known as the culinary capital of the Caribbean!
 Head there to try one of the many restaurants and beach bars offering a unique blend of French cuisine, Caribbean and fresh seafood.
 Acras, cod fritters with herbs and stuffed crabs are two dishes not to miss.

 -Where to go:

 The Dutch side of the island is especially known for its nightlife, beaches, and casinos.
 The French side has great beaches as well, in addition to some fantastic, high-end shopping and markets.